ArantesVini/cybersecurity-practice/basics/offensive/scanning/main.md

 ## Netdiscover

 Netdiscorver also need sudo privileges to run, simply `sudo netdiscover` this will start to scanning all subnets and will find all avaliable hosts without need to ping it.

+## Firewall / IDS

+Firewall is a network security system, that monitors network traffic and it is based on predertermined security rules.
+There two types of firewall **network firewalls** and **host-based firewalls**.

+1. Network firewalls: Filter the traffic between two or more networks;
+2. Host-based firewalls only filter traffic that is going in or out from **that** specific machine.
+   IDS stands for **Intrusion detection system**, a software application that monitors network for any malicious activy.
+By example, some Nmap aggressive scans can get caught by intrusion detection system.